 Lisa Miller, Consultant

-Lori Dwyer, President and CEO, Penobscot Community Health Care
+Lori L. Dwyer, President and CEO, Penobscot Community Health Care

 Luisa S. Deprez, Professor Emerita of Sociology, USM